nmarley/blu/dev-notes.md

 ## Design

+Add 24-word seed phrase gen / recovery for AGE keys.
+This will be part of the recovery kit.

+Add passphrase encryption for the on-disk private key storage, which must be unlocked before Blu can decrypt antyhing.

 ```sh
 blu init /  # should not be allowed
 # <== root filesystem backups are not supported due to the size and amount of OS backups, please extra space is needed for encryption and de-duplication.
 Please use a custom directory for specific files